 Note that to simplify policy, targets can be grouped into an abstraction called an environment.
 For example, an administrator can group all production ec2 instances into an ec2-production named environment.
 Environments can also then be the resource of BastionZero access policies.

-BastionZero agents deployed on a target or within the public and private cloud infrastructure is how targets are autodiscovered by BastionZero.
+BastionZero agents deployed on a target or within the public and private cloud infrastructure are how targets are autodiscovered by BastionZero.
 To understand the relationship between a target and an agent, we will describe the BastionZero agent next.

 An agent is installed on targets to enable MrZAP and target autodiscovery.
 These agents are built from the BastionZero open-source agent.
-Two unique agents are built from the single open-source project, a docker container hosted on dockerhub and used for k8s targets and a systemD executable used for servers, VMs, and containers.
+Two unique agents are built from the single open-source project: a docker container hosted on Docker Hub and used for k8s targets, and a systemD executable used for servers, VMs, and containers.

 The agent running on a target has a number of responsibilities in the BastionZero service.
 These responsibilities include:

-- Implementating the target registration process.
+- Implementing the target registration process.